threefoldtecharchive/tfchain_pallets/pallet-smart-contract/spec.md

 # Smart Contract for IT on the blockchain

-## Overview

-The current smart contract 4 IT on the Threefold Grid is centralized.
-It is owned by the *explorer* and all it's data sits in a MongoDB.
-We want to decentralize the way a User and a Farmer aggree on what needs to be deployed on their nodes.

-## Current architecture

-The TFexplorer is responsible for deploying, decomissioning, refunding, .. of workloads.
-It is the intermediate party between the User and the Farmer on the Threefold Grid.
-For more details on the workings of the current model: https://manual2.threefold.io/#/smartcontract_details

-The issue with this architecture is that there is a single point of failure.
-In this case it can be the machines where the explorers are running on.

-We, as a company, also promote decentralization in any way possible.
-The very way we run this critical component centralized is contradictionary.

 ## Proposed architecture

 Two main components will play a role in achieving a decentralised consensus between a user and a farmer.